demandchain/developer.offerengine.com/content/v1/users.md

 partner_data
 : _Hash_ Store data about a user.
 Be careful to not overwrite this value.

+session_id (optional)
+: _STRING_ If specified, the action will find the affiliate information from the session and remember the user is created through the affiliate

 ### Response

 <%= headers 200 %>